Braceomatic88/coronavirus-alert-bar/readme.txt

 \== Description ==\

-Quickly add an alert bar for COVID-19 information to your website\
+Quickly add an alert bar for COVID-19 information to your website

 \== Features ==\
 * Custom Colors to match your site branding\
 * Ability to include corona virus icon\
 * Custom title, message and call to action ( all items are optional and fully conditional)
-* Ability to display banner across your entire site or just the homepage}
+* Ability to display banner across your entire site or just the homepage